Top Ten Signs of Fake Fans of a Music Artist

 It sounds dumb because it's so obvious I'd say that.

-Same goes for names of band members.
-If I had a dollar for every time I saw his name spelt "Herman Lee" or "Herman Ri" instead of Herman Li or "Mark" Hudson and not Marc
+Same goes for the names of band members.
+If I had a dollar for every time I saw his name spelled "Herman Lee" or "Herman Ri" instead of Herman Li, or "Mark Hudson" instead of Marc, I'd be rich.

 The general public can't spell anything correctly.

-Oblivious to some other items, but for a real fan, it is still better than someone who has never heard of that singer/band/composer.
+They may be oblivious to some other items, but for a real fan, knowing one song is still better than someone who has never heard of that singer, band, or composer.

-Well, if you listen through a certain artist's discography and thoroughly enjoy each of their songs, I see nothing wrong with saying this, I don't expect everyone to be a music critic.
+Well, if you've listened through an artist's discography and thoroughly enjoyed each of their songs, I see nothing wrong with saying that.
+I don't expect everyone to be a music critic.

-True fans mostly realise that even their favorite band/singer is sometimes in bad moments.
-Here comes the usual unoriginal YouTube comments with the folder and warning icons.
+True fans mostly realize that even their favorite band or singer has some bad moments.
+You often see the usual unoriginal YouTube comments with the folder and warning icons in these cases.

-Every single music artist has made at least one mediocre/bad song.
-Even critically acclaimed bands like Queen, The Beatles, Iron Maiden have a few crap songs in their catalogue.
+Every single music artist has made at least one mediocre or bad song.
+Even critically acclaimed bands like Queen, The Beatles, and Iron Maiden have a few bad songs in their catalog.

-Another "reasons" that prove that s/he does not know why are they good: They rock!
-He's a legend!
-It's no problem if fans are saying these, just if they are using them as reasons.
+It's no problem if fans are saying these things, but it's an issue if they are using them as actual reasons.

-Also when we ask some people why they hate a band: because they suck!
+Also, when we ask some people why they hate a band, they respond with: "Because they suck!"

-I think you don't have to know the lyrics of ten songs if you are a fan, but at least don't show that you don't.
+I think you don't have to know the lyrics to ten songs if you are a fan, but at least don't show that you don't know any.

-This is also perfectly fine, just so long as you don't claim to be an expert of said genre.
-I may listen to Prog very frequently, but I don't consider myself to be an expert on the genre.
+This is also perfectly fine, as long as you don't claim to be an expert in the genre.
+I may listen to prog very frequently, but I don't consider myself an expert on the genre.

-Also, I had this conversation in my real life:
+Also, I had this conversation in real life:

 This could work with other genres as well.
 Example: